kevinaud/onboard-v2/prds/design_document.md

 * **Persistent log pipeline** – The console host configures Serilog to write a single rolling log file to `Path.GetTempPath()/onboard-pro.log` with a one-second flush interval.
 This keeps diagnostics off the user's Desktop while remaining easy to discover across platforms.
 * **Command transcripts** – `ProcessRunner` receives `ILogger<ProcessRunner>` and records each external command at `Debug` level along with the exit code and the first 1024 characters of stdout/stderr.
 This is crucial for diagnosing package manager failures without rerunning the tool.
-* **User interaction mirroring** – `ConsoleUserInteraction` mirrors all user-facing output (headers, prompts, warnings, etc.) to the same logger so the log file forms a complete transcript of the session.
+* **User interaction mirroring** – `SpectreUserInteraction` mirrors all user-facing output (banner, prompts, semantic status messages, summary entries) to the same logger so the log file forms a complete transcript of the session.
 * **Linux reliability hardening** – When running on Linux, `ProcessRunner` injects `DEBIAN_FRONTEND=noninteractive` into the child process environment if the variable is not already defined, eliminating blocking prompts from apt-based installers.

 #### **3.5.
 Centralized Configuration**